victorchrollo14/Web_Scrapers/README.md

 Then click on the company name which leads to a new page, from where we need to scrape extra data such as (company email, address, phone number, service coverage, language spoken , items sold, description of all the items sold).

+## AI_Startups

+ai_scraper.py is used to scrape data from the site "https://topstartups.io/" This gets all the details of top startups around the world such as (startup name , what they do, tech used, founded year , no of employees, website, linkedIn etc)